The Game Theory of Fake News: Further analysis and extensions of the model

 We also studied the effect of varying attention to headline accuracy in Eq.
-1, against successful fake news promoting transmitter strategies.
+1, against successful misinformation promoting transmitter strategies.
 We varied attention to accuracy, $a_0$, memory of past interactions, $a_1$ and attention to payoffs, $\sigma$ among receivers.
-We also considered the case where receivers both prefer true news (as in the main text) and the case where they prefer fake news, i.e. derive benefit $B$ from interacting with fake news and pay cost $C$ for interacting with true news (Figure S9).
+We also considered the case where receivers both prefer true news (as in the main text) and the case where they prefer misinformation, i.e. derive benefit $\pi_t$ from interacting with misinformation and pay cost $\pi_f$ for interacting with true news (Figure S16).

-We see that in many cases increasing attention not only reduces engagement and consumption among receivers who prefer true news (Figure S9 panels a-h) it can also reverse the apparent preference for fake news induced by coercive transmitter strategies.
-However increased attention tends to have the opposite effect on engagement and consumption when receivers prefer fake news (Figure S9 panels i-p).
+We see that in many cases increasing attention not only reduces engagement per story and overall engagement among receivers who prefer true news (Figure S16 panels a-h) it can also reverse the apparent preference for misinformation induced by responsive transmitter strategies.
+However increased attention tends to have the opposite effect on engagement per story and overall engagement when receivers prefer misinformation (Figure S16 panels i-p).

+Finally we calculated the regions FI, FII and FIII for different rates of attention $a_0$ to headline veracity (Figure S7).
+As expected, increasing $a_0$ increases the size of region FI and decreases the size of region FII, i.e. receivers become increasingly likely to engage with news that reflects their own preference rather than that of the transmitter.